hashicorp/consul/website/source/docs/guides/dns-cache.html.md

 are allowed to be when querying DNS.

 With these two settings you can allow or prevent stale reads.
-Below we will discuss the advanatages and disadvatages of both.
+Below we will discuss the advantages and disadvantages of both.

 ### Allow Stale Reads